 - Badass on Paper: His list of accomplishments is long and illustrious, but most of them were incidental to ignobly running away from something scarier.

-- He also seems to have a cynicism-fuelled contempt for ideologies that preach moral superiority in death is preferable, given a short but vehement rant in Interesting Times on how a person only has one life but can pick up a new cause at any street corner.
+- He also seems to have a cynicism-fuelled contempt for ideologies that preach 'better to die than violate my principles', given a short but vehement rant in Interesting Times on how a person only has one life but can pick up a new cause at any street corner.

 - Blessed with Suck: Having the Lady favor you means your life is a continuous chain of almost dying horribly.

 - Born Lucky: Lady Luck loves him.
 Fate, on the other hand...

 - Butt-Monkey: Nothing really seems to go right for him.

 - Celibate Hero: Although there are a few hints he's had sex a couple of times, all wizards are officially celibate. note Even beyond the rules, however, Rincewind is particularly confused when it comes to sex, thanks to an incident in Interesting Times that leaves him with a Pavlovian association between arousal and potatoes.
 Footnote Fever in the same volume notes that, eventually, Rincewind will get some therapy involving a pretty woman, a huge plate of potatoes, and a big stick with nail in it that will cure him of this.
 Until then, he basically starts thinking about how much he wants potatoes whenever he would normally get aroused.